adap/flower/doc/source/quickstart_tensorflow.rst

     (x_train, y_train), (x_test, y_test) = tf.keras.datasets.cifar10.load_data()

 Next, we need a model.
-For the purpose of this tutorial, a MobilNetV2 network that is predefined in Keras with 10 output classes:
+For the purpose of this tutorial, we use MobilNetV2 with 10 output classes:

 .. code-block:: python